asoffer/Icarus/codebase_navigation.md

 ## High-level design philosophy

 The Icarus project intends to build high-quality libraries and executables for working with the Icarus programming language.
-This includes an interpretter, compiler, REPL, code formatter, syntax-tree matching library, and several other language extension mechanisms.
+This includes an interpreter, compiler, REPL, code formatter, syntax-tree matching library, and several other language extension mechanisms.
 We wish for the codebase to be strongly modular.
 Each binary should only require the components it needs.
 For example, the code formatter may rely the syntax tree, but should not require any type-checking facilities.

 ## Layout of source code